|Funding Program:||Investment Road and Rail Program

 |Corridor:||Hobart - Burnie

-The project will upgrade 4.5 kilometres of the Midland Highway between Perth and Breadalbane to four lanes.
+The project has upgraded approximately 4.5km of the Midland Highway between Perth and Breadalbane to four lanes.

-The duplication of the highway from Perth to Breadalbane will support improved safety and transport efficiency, provide a minimum 3 star AusRAP rating for this section of the highway and address capacity constraints and provide for additional capacity for projected traffic volumes through to 2030.
+The duplication of the highway from Perth to Breadalbane supports improved safety and transport efficiency, provides a minimum 3 star AusRAP rating for this section of the highway and addresses capacity constraints and provides for additional capacity for projected traffic volumes through to 2030.

-The Australian Government has committed $35,504,000 to this project with the Tasmanian Government to contribute the balance.
+The Australian Government contributed $35.3 million to this project with the Tasmanian Government contributing $8.8 million.

 Scoping of the project commenced in February 2015 and was completed in September 2015.
-Construction commenced in February 2016 and is expected to be completed by early 2018.
+Construction commenced in January 2016 and was completed in April 2018.

 Disclaimer: The material contained in this site is made available